Pablo Castro | Managing Director

 I didn’t set out to become a consultant — I set out to be useful.

-Over the course of my career, I’ve had the opportunity to work across some really different environments — from the U.S. House of Representatives to local law enforcement, from Microsoft to Cisco — and what’s stayed consistent across all of it is a desire to help organizations work better so the people they serve can be better supported.
 At Cisco, that meant leading strategic programs for a 500+ person legal department, including building out their GenAI learning initiatives and running a Pro Bono Program that partnered directly with legal aid providers to help them leverage technology and reach more clients.
-That work opened my eyes to how much nonprofits are capable of — and how much of their potential gets bottlenecked by operational and technological challenges that are very solvable.
+That work reinforced my belief in nonprofits and what they’re capable of — and it also helped me better understand how much of their potential gets bottlenecked by operational and technological challenges that are very solvable.

 That’s what brought me here.